What are the benefits of corporate donations to charity?

 Corporate philanthropy is also a rich source of audience engagement, particularly with younger generations who are more likely to engage with brands on social media to discuss social responsibility issues.
 By being a vocal ally to disadvantaged groups or causes you are passionate about on social media, you will be clearly communicating your company’s values for all to see.
 It also shows that your support is genuine by backing a cause even when it’s not trendy to do so.

 What you don’t want to happen is to rally behind a cause that doesn’t align with your company brand values simply because it is popular or current.
 This approach often attracts public scrutiny for piggybacking on a movement to raise your business profile.
 For example, during Pride 2019 various companies were accused of ‘pinkwashing’ their branding by using the international celebration of LGBT rights as a PR stunt.
-In fact, M&S came under fire after releasing an LGBT sandwich for the event, which resulted in them being accused of tokenism.
+M&S once came under fire after releasing an LGBT sandwich for the event, which resulted in them being accused of tokenism.
 Corporate charitable giving will only improve your brand’s reputation and awareness if your engagement is authentic and you aim to make long-lasting change beneath the publicity.

 Helping the community

 Corporate charity giving does not necessarily have to be on a national scale.
 Giving back to your immediate community also has multiple benefits for businesses, particularly if you operate on a local level.
 For one, the locals will notice the effort you are putting into improving their community, consequently raising the reputation of your business.
 Two, by aligning your donation choices with local causes that your employees care about, you are more likely to get greater engagement from your workforce when it comes to raising funds and volunteering.
 Three, through your fundraising efforts you are likely to directly engage with your current or prospective customers, creating additional opportunities for your business to grow and strengthen your customer base.